nice-digital/next-web/README.md

 If you prefer using an IDE to command line, open the VSCode command palette (`Ctrl` + `Shift` + `P`) and choose _Tasks: Run Task_ then _Lint all the things_.

-Alternatively, run individual commands like `npm run prettier`, `npm run lint:ts`, `npm run lint:scss` or `npm run typecheck` for more granular control, although you shouldn't normally need to do this - IDE support and the single `npm run lint` command are usually enough.
+Alternatively, run individual commands like `npm run prettier`, `npm run lint:ts`, `npm run lint:scss` or `npm run ts:check` for more granular control, although you shouldn't normally need to do this - IDE support and the single `npm run lint` command are usually enough.

 ### Tests